ibm-cloud-docs/containers/cs_troubleshoot_app.md

 {: tsCauses}
 You might need to update your Helm installation because of the following reasons:
-* The URL to the {{site.data.keyword.cloud_notm}} repository that is configured on your local machine might be incorrect.
+* The URL to the {{site.data.keyword.cloud_notm}} Helm repository that is configured on your local machine might be incorrect.
 * The name of your local Helm repository might not match the Helm repository name or URL of the installation command that you copied from the Helm chart instructions.
 * The Helm chart that you want to install does not support the version of Helm that you installed on your local machine.
 * Your cluster network setup changed from public access to private-only access, but Helm was not updated.